ndhwyd/roc-rk3399-pc_openbsd/README.md

 ### Step 5a - Patch miniroot67.img with idbloader and u-boot
 *NOTE*
-Step 5a usable for Windows users only, because there is no dd utility in Windows.
+This step usable for Windows users only, because there is no dd utility in Windows.

 * Connect the microSD card with your PC
 * [Download openbsd-miniroot-patcher](https://github.com/ndhwyd/openbsd-miniroot-patcher)